Terms & Conditions

 2.0 Booking for an event or course

-2.1 All courses and events can be booked via the Chartered Institute website.
+2.1 All courses and events can be booked via the Chartered Institute website or other booking sites approved by the Chartered Institute.

 3.0 Booking fees and payment terms